Wednesday, November 23, 2016

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair...” from A Tale of Two Cities

-Oh yeah, did I forget Shakespeare who re-wrote how you write a sonnet and who created words out of thin air!
+Oh yeah, did I forget Shakespeare, who re-wrote how you write a sonnet and who created words out of thin air!
 Yes, Shakespeare was a major rule breaker

-Even Sir Arthur Conan Doyle broke rules when he wrote in the passive voice which he did often in his Sherlock Holmes series of books.
+Even Sir Arthur Conan Doyle broke rules when he wrote in the passive voice, which he often did in his Sherlock Holmes series of books.

-Probably some of your favorite movies would not have made it to the screen had cinematography rules of the time been kept:
+Probably some of your favorite movies would not have made it to the screen had the cinematography rules of the time been kept:

 Script size: Social Network was 167 pages.
 The page average acceptable count is around 110 even now.
-Keeping in mind that the rule is one page of the script is equal to give or take one minute.
+Keeping in mind that the rule is that one page of the script is equal to give or take one minute.
 But that is Allen Sorkin for you, breaking the rules.

 Intent: Shrek: changed children's animated movie content.